rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 }
 ```

-These improvements dramatically streamlined code writing for the Playdate.
-Additionally, as Swift's support for ownership and non-copyable types improves, I anticipate even more ergonomic representations of C APIs without language overhead.
+These improvements dramatically streamlined writing code for the Playdate.
+Additionally, as Swift's support for ownership and non-copyable types improves, I anticipate even more ergonomic representations of the C APIs without language overhead.

 ### Completing Swift Break

 Equipped with a refined Swift Playdate API, I returned to developing Swift Break.

-I couldn't resist adding extra features just for the fun of it.
-One of the highlights was implementing basic logic to deflect ball bounces based on the location where the ball hit the paddle.
+I nailed down the basics pretty quickly, but couldn't resist adding extra features just for the fun of it.
+One of the highlights was implementing basic logic to deflect ball bounces based on the location where the ball and paddle collide.

 This feature required calculating a normal vector relative to a hypothetical curve representing a rounded paddle and then reflecting the ball's velocity about the normal.
 Here's a visualization of the intended behavior: